gammapy/gammapy/docs/development/dev_howto.rst

             plt.plot([1., 2., 3., 4., 5.])

 With this approach we make sure that the plotting code is at least executed once and runs completely (up to saving the plot to file) without errors.
-In future we will maybe change to something like https://github.com/matplotlib/pytest-mpl to ensure that correct plots are produced.
+In future, we will maybe change to something like https://github.com/matplotlib/pytest-mpl to ensure that correct plots are produced.